nakidai/nakidai/README.md

 ### Hi there 👋
-This is my GnuPG key
+This is my PGP key
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----